-The Central Union School District is very proud of its history and rich diversity.
-The Central Union School District is situated in the heart of the San Joaquin Valley, in rural Kings County, one of the nation's prime agricultural areas and the home of the Lemoore Naval Air Station and the Santa Rosa Rancheria.
+The Central Union School District is very proud of its history.
+The Central Union School District is situated in the heart of the San Joaquin Valley, in rural Kings County, one of the nation's richest agricultural areas and the home of the Lemoore Naval Air Station.
 All four (4) schools, one hundred percent (100%), have been honored as California Distinguished Schools.
-Two (2) of the schools, R. J. Neutra and Admiral Akers, have also been honored as National Blue Ribbon Schools.
+Two (2) of the schools, R. J. Neutra and Admiral Akers, are also National Blue Ribbon Schools.
 These successes are directly attributable to the commitment, dedication and teamwork of the faculty, staff, parents, students, administration and the Board of Education working together.
-Central Union's success is the result of a well-orchestrated plan of policy, planning implementation and practice executed by administrators, teachers, support staff and the governing board.
-Together this team provides the best possible education for the Central Student.
-Central Union School District is small in size but illustrious in educational programs, commitment and success.